dmancevo/url-shortener-landing/src/content/blog/getting-started-with-url-shortening.md

 ## Additional Resources

 - [URL-Shortener](https://github.com/dmancevo/url-shortener/pkgs/container/url-shortener)
-- API Documentation (coming soon)

 ---

 Have questions about setting up your self-hosted URL shortener?
-Drop us a message on GitHub!
+Check this blog for updates!